Center-for-Space-Engineering/ground_station/HOWTO.md

 - Adding commands to the server.
 - Sending requests to threads.
 - Creating a new process and then running it with the parallel architecture.
 - Requesting and Inserting data to the Database.
+- Working with the logging system.

 # How to add new commands to the server.
 ## Architecture Description: